Video: Tools for screening and organization (4:34 minutes)

 Exporting Citations from PubMed to EndNote

-1. In your search results, click “Send to” in the upper right corner of the page, then “File”.
+1. In your search results, click the “Save” button underneath the search bar.

 De-duplication